 Perhaps not the most exciting sport of all time, croquet was revolutionary in the Olympics because it was the first sport to allow women to compete.
 It appeared in only one Olympics — Paris 1900 — and only a single spectator purchased a ticket to watch the event.

-Although the event was quickly scrapped after this Olympics, perhaps because the official report of the Paris Olympics calling the sport “a game with hardly any pretensions to athleticism,” it nonetheless paved the way for female athletes to compete in the Olympic Games.
+Although the event was quickly scrapped after this Olympics, perhaps because the official report of the Paris Olympics called the sport “a game with hardly any pretensions to athleticism,” it nonetheless paved the way for female athletes to compete in the Olympic Games.

 2. Arts and crafts